adelnasyrov/adelnasyrov/README.md

 <h2>👋 Hi there, I’m Adel.</h2>
-I am a mobile developer.
+I am software developer.
 My main goal is to improve in Software Engineering, so that I become able to accomplish any user's preferences and make people happy when using my apps.

 <h3>Tech Stack</h3>
 <p float="left">